An Overview of Male Urinary Incontinence

 Overflow incontinence– This involuntary, constant loss of urine, associated with “going” frequently, usually occurs often throughout the day and in small amounts.

-All of these types of incontinence can be caused by a myriad of conditions that can lead to a medical diagnosis that will explain a man’s struggle with urinary incontinence.
+All of these types of incontinence can be caused by a myriad of conditions that can lead to a medical diagnosis that will explain a man’s struggle with male urinary incontinence.
 Among the most common are: